ZhongYingkc/ZhongYingkc.github.io/_pages/about.md

 <div class="notification-box">
 <div class='notification-box-text' markdown="1">
 📢 I am seeking collaboration opportunities.
-If you are interested in my research or would like to collaborate, please feel free to <a href="{{author.email}}">reach out</a>.
+If you are interested in my research or would like to collaborate, please feel free to <a href="mailto:{{ author.email }}">reach out</a>.
 </div>
 </div>